 Packing & Organising Your Rucksack: The Essential Guide

-If you’re going camping, heading out on a hike or expedition, or are off to a music festival for the weekend, then you’ll need a backpack in which to carry the majority of your gear.
+If you’re going camping, heading out on a hike, expedition, DofE, or are off on a weekend break, then you’ll need a backpack in which to carry the majority of your gear.

 Read more: Rucksack & Daysack Buying Guide